YankeerI/book_database_OOP/README.txt

 2. Open a project in Intellij Idea
 3. Run the application

-*This project was built as part of my process.
+*This project was built as part of my learning process.
 Maybe the logic isn't flawless, considering the fact that I am a beginner*